jgraley/cotest/coroutines/docs/working-with-gmock.md

 #### Coroutine at lower prio example

-The solution in GMock is to add a separate expectation for these calls, or use `ON_CALL()`.
+The solution in GMock is to add a separate expectation for these calls (or use `ON_CALL()`).
 In Cotest, we can do the same:
 ```
 COTEST(PainterTest, SquareInkChecks1)
 {
     MockTurtle mock_turtle;
     Painter painter(&mock_turtle);

     WATCH_CALL();
     EXPECT_CALL(mock_turtle, InkCheck).WillRepeatedly(Return());